 For the avid botanist, South Africa is a truly special destination.
-In the far south of the country, the Cape Floral Region is home to approximately 9,500 plant species, 70% of which are found nowhere else on Earth.
-The region is one of the world's six floral kingdoms, and is especially famous for its utterly unique fynbos species.
-If you have limited time, Cape Town's Kirstenbosch Gardens offers a spectacular overview of South Africa's plant life.
+In the far south of the country, the Cape Floral Region is home to approximately 9,500 plant species, 70 percent of which are found nowhere else on Earth.
+The region is one of the world's six floral kingdoms and is especially famous for its utterly unique fynbos species.

 For a brief period every year, the flowers of the Western Cape are usurped by wildflower blooms in the Northern Cape.
 In late July or early August, the arrival of spring sees the arid landscapes of South Africa's northwest transformed into a sea of color.
 The bloom starts in the far north and slowly spreads south, and lasts for just a few splendid weeks.
 Hotspots for viewing the wildflowers include Namaqua National Park and Goegap Nature Reserve.

 History lovers will find plenty of interest in South Africa.
 At Blood River, two monuments stand as a record of the conflict between the Zulu people and the Dutch Voortrekkers.
 The Anglo-Zulu War is commemorated by memorials and museums at historic battlefields like Rorke's Drift and Isandlwana.
 Of course, South Africa's modern history was overshadowed by the horrors of apartheid, and many of its sights are connected to that period of racial injustice.
 In Johannesburg, it is possible to see firsthand the revival that has taken place since apartheid with a tour of Soweto.
 Once the site of bloody uprisings, the township is now a cultural hotspot.